snowmeltarcade/projectbirdracing/documentation/technical_architecture/technical_architecture.md

 All classes and public interfaces must be commented, stating their purpose, inputs and outputs.

 [Doxygen](https://www.doxygen.nl/index.html) will be used to generate documentation from these comments.
 The resulting documentation will be hosted by Github Pages.
+The repository [https://github.com/snowmeltarcade/projectbirdracingdocumentation](https://github.com/snowmeltarcade/projectbirdracingdocumentation) will be used to host the generated code documentation.
+The code documentation will be generated each time a push is made to the `main` branch.

 ## APIs